2011 Malaysia Cup: First leg

+Second leg

-Second legTerengganu FA won 4–1 on aggregate and advanced to the finals against Negeri Sembilan FA.Negeri Sembilan FA won 6–3 on aggregate and advanced to the finals against Terengganu FA.
+Terengganu FA won 4–1 on aggregate and advanced to the finals against Negeri Sembilan FA.

+Negeri Sembilan FA won 6–3 on aggregate and advanced to the finals against Terengganu FA.

 Final

 The final was played at the Shah Alam Stadium, Selangor, on Saturday, 29 October 2011.
 The original venue was the National Stadium, Bukit Jalil, but the Football Association of Malaysia were forced to change the venue because the national stadium were undergoing repairs on the stadium's roof.